buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 I added a little diamond to the LED flag so that we know that it's an input being "passed into" this schematic.
 This isn't really standard, I just did it because it helps me keep track of the labels
 </p>

-A 470 Ohm resistor is recommended to be placed before the start of the first SK6803 MINI-E's data-in pin (according to the spec sheet), so I added it after the transciever.
+A 470 Ohm resistor is recommended to be placed before the start of the first SK6812 MINI-E's data-in pin (according to the spec sheet), so I added it after the transciever.

 Now we just assign the LED_DATA flag into any free GPIO in the STM32, and we are pretty close to being able to put all of this on a printed circuit board.

 ### Footprints

 So now that we have the schematic outlining what parts we need and how they're connected together, we need to know what the components look like.
-KiCAD has a button called "Assign Footprints" that let you select what space your component occupies on the board.
+KiCAD has a button called "Assign Footprints" that lets you select what space your component occupies on the board.

 But how do you know what sizes to pick?
 Well, it depends.
 For instance, you can get resistors the size of a propane tank, or as small as a grain of sea salt.
 Different sizes usually mean different operating wattages and temperatures, and since a keyboard is not some hyper complex and power hungry beast, we can get away with small components.
-For keyboards, it's pretty common to use Surface Mount Devices (SMD).
-These come in a range of sizes, and typically those are 0402 and 0603, which stand for 0.4x0.2 inches and 0.6x0.3 inches respectively.
+For keyboards, it's pretty common to use Surface Mount Devices (SMD) as opposed to larger through-hole components which are much easier to solder.
+SMD components come in a range of sizes, and typically those are 0402 and 0603, which stand for 0.4x0.2 inches and 0.6x0.3 inches respectively.
 Annoyingly for the sane parts of the world, when we refer to these sizes it's typically in inches, because if you refer to 0402 in metric you will get a component small enough to lodge itself in between the bumps on your fingerprints, and you will never see it again.
 Not ideal if you're planning on hand soldering.

 <p align="center">
 ![Different sized resistors on a match head](images/BuuKeeb/MatchHead.png)</br>